Douglas 42L2 update 3

 Basically each switch position covers or uncovers terminals as the switch mechanism slides over them.
 The first position on the switch is to the left and this is just a push on, for the kill switch. then you have the headlight low/high and pilot light positions.
 The horn is just a plastic push tab that earths a copper connector directly onto the handlebar.
 The switch itself has rather small copper terminals that you can slide your cabling under however you may want to tin these first and then try to solder the wires on with out making one big mess.
 Good luck with that.

-Once your cabling is run you can then cut the cable covers to length for the gear cables and the switch cable.
+Once your cabling is run you can then cut the cable covers to length for the gear cables and the switch wiring cable.
 Make sure you put the triangular gear change rubber cover on before terminating the gear cables on the handlebar.

 Hopefully we aren’t too far away from starting it up although the weather here is crap for riding it at the moment.